All About Droopy Eyelid or Sagging Eyelid (Ptosis): Types, Causes, Symptoms, Evaluation, and Treatment »

 What is ptosis, droopy eyelid?

-Also known as the drooping eyelid, sagging eyelid, ptosis or blepharoptosis is a condition in which the border of the upper eyelid of one or both eyes falls to a lower position than normal.
+Also known as the drooping eyelid, sagging eyelid, blepharoptosis, or ptosis of the eyelid is a condition in which the border of the upper eyelid of one or both eyes falls to a lower position than normal.
 When a droopy eyelid affects only one eye, it is called unilateral ptosis while in bilateral blepharoptosis both eyes get affected by drooping eyelids.

 Pathological drooping of the eyelids may occur due to age, trauma, or several medical disorders.
 Ptosis might be temporary or permanent, and it can be present at birth or can develop later in life.
 Based on this, blepharoptosis or sagging eyelid is classified as below: